“Leafcutter Bee Cutting Leaf Circle from Rose Branch”, 2012

 Above: Detail of two stages in the drawing, and far right, detail of another drawing to show the leaves after the bees have cut them.

 Exhibition dates 2013:

 There will be opportunity for you to see my bee drawings at two locations in early 2013.
-I will post details of the exhibitions as soon as I have more information, but for now, here are some links to the places I’ll be exhibiting:
+I will post details of the exhibitions as soon as I have more information, but for now, here is some information on the places I’ll be exhibiting:

 Coach House Gallery, Edgbaston, April 2013.